Shiraz: Early Islamic era

 The Iranian Buyid dynasty under Imad al-Dawla Ali ibn Buya ousted the Saffarids in 933 and his nephew and successor, 'Adud al-Dawla Fana Khusraw, took over and ruled Fars between 949 and 983, and added Iraq, the seat of the Abbasid Caliphate, to his Shiraz-based domains in 977; the Abbasids thenceforth became a puppet state of the Shiraz-based dynasty.
 Shiraz developed into the largest and most prosperous city of Fars and an important economic and cultural center of the caliphate.
 Adud al-Dawla had a large library, a hospital and several mosques, bazaars, caravanserais, palaces and gardens built in the city, while south of it he erected a fortified camp for his troops, known as Kard Fana Khusraw, in 974.
 One of the congregational mosques built by Adud al-Dawla has survived until the present day.
 Two Zoroastrian fire temples also existed in Shiraz, catering to the Persians who had not converted to Islam.
 One of Adud al-Dawla's palaces stretched out for nearly three miles and consisted of 360 rooms.

 Under the Buyids, Shiraz was divided into twelve quarters and had eight gates.
 It owed its economic prosperity to the booming agricultural trade of Fars.
 The city largely consumed the agricultural products of the province, including grapes, linen, wool, cotton, collyrium, rose, violet and palm-blossom water.
 It was also a market for rug weavers and painters to sell their pricey products, a testament to the residents' wealth.
-At the time, wine, grains, gold and silver were exported from the Farsi port cities of Siraf and Najairam.
+At the time, wine, grains, gold and silver were exported from the Persian port cities of Siraf and Najairam.
 Adud al-Dawla patronized scientific, medical and Islamic religious research in Shiraz.

+Benjamin of Tudela reported that Shiraz had 10,000 Jews in 1170.